Kong-CT/SarLogDiff/README.md

 |   |   |   |0_ *.jpg/tif/png
 ~~~

-2. Prepare the Directory to save your models and samples:
+2. Prepare the directory to save your models and samples:

 ```
 mkdir sample